Envirometrix/PredictiveSoilMapping/08-PSM_practical_tips.md

     databases and/or web services).

 6. Updates and improvements (support).

+An even more comprehensive list of steps in PSM projects is given in Fig. \@ref(fig:psm-decision-tree), which also includes market/user-domain researcher and might be also used for soil monitoring projects.

 <div class="figure" style="text-align: center">
 <img src="figures/Fig_decisiontree_PSM_project.png" alt="General decision tree in a Predictive Soil Mapping project." width="95%" />